Suggested Jam & Cheese Pairing ~ A Guide

 "Milk is made up of many nutrients, among them a protein called casein.
 During cheese making, milk is fermented by a collection of beneficial bacteria we call a starter culture.
 Enzymes released by the starter culture change casein, milk protein, in a process called proteolysis.
 This controls whether a cheese is soft or firm.
 How well and how long you heat the curds, how you manipulate the curd, and the kind of rind you cultivate also have some influence, but for the most part you need to choose the right starter culture for the right kind of cheese."

 Is "raw milk" cheese safe?

-“If a cheese is made with raw milk and aged over 60 days, as required by Federal Law, it is as safe as a cheese made with pasteurized milk.
-Of course, you only want to eat cheeses made by professional cheese makers that are regularly inspected, whether raw or pasteurized.
+"If cheese is made with raw milk and aged over 60 days, as required by Federal Law, it is as safe as a cheese made with pasteurized milk.
+Of course, you only want to eat cheeses made by professional cheesemakers that are regularly inspected, whether raw or pasteurized.
 The reason raw milk, which in rare cases can carry organisms that make you ill, is safe in cheese aged over 60 days is because cheese is cultured.
-Beneficial bacteria are added to the cheese which wipe out all competition and protect their turf, much like gangs.
-After 60 days, any unwanted bacteria have been vanquished.”
+Beneficial bacteria are added to the cheese which wipes out all competition and protects their turf, much like gangs.
+After 60 days, any unwanted bacteria have been vanquished."

 -Dan Strongin, Edible Solution (www.ediblesolution.com)

 *A Few Cheesy Facts reprinted from Exploratorium